BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 Retractions are serious: they indicate an error in judgment.
 Use them sparingly.
 Most updates are supersessions (extending or refining), not retractions (correcting errors).
 Amira definteily won't be retracting anything at this point!

+> :book: **What is a Retracting Attestation?**: A superseding attestation is a Gordian Envelope that references a previous attestation and states both that it's been retracted and why.

 ## Summary: The World of Attestations

-This tutorial revealed a lot about claims, or attestations, including revealing many sorts:
+This tutorial talked a lot about claims, or attestations, including revealing many sorts:

 * **Detached Attestation.** Creating an attestation separted from your XID, but linked by a signature.
 * **Embedded Attestation.** Incorporating an attestation into a XID.
 * **Endorsement.** Making a claim about someone else.
 * **Fair Witness Attestation.** Reporting without interpretation or known bias.
-* **Revoking Attestation.** Invalidating a prior attestation
+* **Retracting Attestation.** Invalidating a prior attestation
 * **Self Attestation.** Making a claim about yourself.
 * **Superseding Attestation.** Updating a prior attestation.

 This tutorial focused on a detached fair-witness self attestation.
-Embedded attestations and endorsements will follow in future tutorials.
+Embedded attestations and endorsements will follow starting in [Tutorial 06](06-creating-edges.md).

 Crucially, this tutorial also showed how to create a _validated attestation_: the Galaxy Project attestation isn't just a claim, it's a claim with a URL where anyone can check the actual code.
 But could it have been stronger?
 That's also a topic for the future.